timescale/docs/promscale/installation/kubernetes.md

 # Install Promscale on Kubernetes
-You can install Promscale on Kubernetes using Helm or by using a manifest file.
+You can install Promscale on Kubernetes using Helm or using a manifest file.

 ## Install Promscale with Helm
 You can install Promscale using Helm charts.
 The Helm charts must be installed